learnable-content/Laravel-5/README.md

 ```

 With this setup and our command we easily placed 100 records of fake blog posts in our database.
 Now we can build an application and test all the views around this data so we can support for multiple records in the database.

+**You should be using model factories for seeding the DB, this is one of he main reasons it was added**